Wreck and salvage laws, the role of the Receiver of the Wreck, wreck owners and salvors and how to report wreck material.

 Settlement of ownership

-When you report wreck material to the Receiver, wreck owners are given the opportunity to be reunited with their property, and the salvor may receive a salvage award.
+When you report wreck material to the Receiver, wreck owners are given the opportunity to have their property returned to them and the salvor may, in return, receive a salvage award.

 Find out who owns wreck items